SelfLearnDevOps/SelfLearnDevops.github.io/README.md

 # Welcome to Self Learn Website for DevOps !

-- This website is created with Intent to Learn DevOps at your own Pace with guided videos.
+- This website is created with Intent to Learn DevOps at your own pace with guided videos.
-- There is Concept video for every topic
+- Start with Concept videos for every topic
 - Building upon Concept , there are subscequent vidoes for Hands on Lab which you can Do IT Yourself.
 - These Videos are also available at [DevOps Self Learn YouTube Channel](https://www.youtube.com/channel/UCWmVYgbW-KZbIFCMJTR-gxg)
 - Content is latest and and will be updated as and when there is technical refresh about topic